AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 <p align="center"> Figure 2: Lift and drag forces on an airfoil.</p>

 Lift is typically expressed in terms of the “lift coefficient”.
-This is a non-dimensional parameter, similar to the friction factor in last week’s lab.
+This is a non-dimensional parameter, similar to the friction factor in Lab 2.
 The “lift coefficient” is defined as:

 <p align="center">
 <img src="https://github.com/d008/MAE224/blob/master/equations/lab4%201.png">